 You want to be a truffle, not salt.

 Your resume should not be a list of facts.
-That’s not memorable enough to catch the Hiring Manager’s attention in 10 seconds.
+That’s not memorable enough to catch the hiring manager’s attention in 10 seconds.

 If you just list your education and job history, what will they remember?
 But if you call out key courses you studied or professional accomplishments, you’re getting closer to being memorable.
 “Oh, that’s the candidate who started that e-commerce website for tweens.”

-(If you are interested in how I crafted the narrative my resume, scroll down to the video at the end of this post.)
+(If you are interested in how I crafted the narrative of my resume, scroll down to the video at the end of this post.)

 Along with a good narrative, the second most important part of crafting a world-class resume is cutting the fat.

-Every word must earn its place on the page.
+When you write a resume, every word must earn its place on the page.
 If it’s not adding to and improving your narrative, cut it.
 If it is, ask if there is another word or phrase that would do a better job.

 As CEO of IWT, I’ve hired dozens of people.
 That means I’ve reviewed thousands of resumes.
 Most of them were 1-2 pages and 50-60% of the words should have been deleted.
 How can you be remarkable to a Hiring Manager when they have to wade through filler on your resume to figure out who you are?